-Every year about this time, I make a nice big batch of homemade apple butter.
-My goal is to have enough jars in my pantry to last me well through fall and winter.
-It’s delicious on biscuits and toast, of course, but apple butter is also perfect in holiday appetizers, in pumpkin pie, in cheesecake, and even as a glaze on pork and chicken.
-And in our case, we are fortunate to live in a huge apple-growing region where we have dozens of orchards and easy access to many fresh apples for my annual apple butter-making project.
+Every year, one of my first fall projects is to make some homemade apple butter.
+The goal is to stash enough jars in my pantry to last us well through fall and winter.
+Homemade apple butter is delicious on biscuits and toast, of course, but it’s handy to have a few jars on hand to use in holiday appetizers, in apple butter pumpkin pie, in cheesecake, and even as a glaze on pork and chicken.
+And since we live in a huge apple-growing region, we are fortunate to have dozens of orchards within a few miles of our home, and easy access to many fresh apples for my annual apple butter-making project.

 But this year, I haven’t gotten around to making the trip to the orchard just yet.
 I plan to, but it hasn’t happened yet.
 Honestly, I think I’ve been waiting for the weather to cool down a wee bit before we go and pick apples.
 It just isn’t as much fun to be picking apples in 85-degree temperatures as it is on a crisp fall day.
 Even so, we’re still feeling in a fall mood around here, and craving all of the usual fall goodies – maple scone with apple butter and a mug of pumpkin spice coffee anyone?
 So for the time being, I’ve made a batch of my super-easy, super-yummy, small-batch apple butter.

-So if you’re short on time, or if you don’t live within an easy drive of apple orchards, or maybe if you just want an easier way to make apple butter, definitely give this recipe a try.
+So if you’re short on time, or just want an easier way to make a batch of Easy Homemade Apple Butter, I hope give this easy recipe for homemade apple butter a try.
 Happy Fall Y’all and I hope you enjoy!

 *This post contains affiliate links, which means I will earn a commission at no additional cost to you if you click through and make a purchase.*Print

 For more great recipes, visit my friends at: